Knoblauchpilze/go-server/README.md

 This automates the creation of command in a nice way and allows nesting very easily.
 The code can be found in the [client](cmd/client) app.

-It also seems like a very interesting tool especially for the [sogserver](https://github.com/Knoblauchpilze/sogserver) project where we could created universes, ship description, etc realtively easily using such a tool rather than handcrafting some requests with curl.
+It also seems like a very interesting tool especially for the [sogserver](https://github.com/Knoblauchpilze/sogserver) project where we could create universes, ship descriptions, etc realtively easily using such a tool rather than handcrafting some requests with curl.

 ## Authentication